When the weather refuses to cooperate, indoor playgrounds save the day

 Toddler-Friendly Indoor Play Spaces

-Because littles need a safe zone of their own!
+Because littles need a safe zone of their own.

-Kid Clubhouse – Mason & Springboro
+- Kid Clubhouse – Mason and Springboro

-Kids Empire – toddler-safe area
+- Kids Empire – dedicated toddler-safe area

-Graeter’s Lil’ Pints Playrooms (select locations – FREE)
+- Graeter’s Lil’ Pints Playrooms – select locations, free

 Sensory-Friendly Indoor Gyms

-These are designed with accessibility, neurodiversity, and sensory regulation in mind:
+These are designed with accessibility, neurodiversity, and sensory regulation in mind.

-We Rock the Spectrum – Cincinnati
+- We Rock the Spectrum – Cincinnati

-Some Kids Empire locations have sensory accommodations
+- Some Kids Empire locations have sensory accommodations

-Libraries with sensory rooms (varies by branch)
+- Libraries with sensory rooms – varies by branch

 Worth-the-Drive Indoor Play Destinations

-These aren’t strictly “playgrounds,” but families love them:
+These aren’t strictly playgrounds, but families love them.

 LEGOLAND Discovery Center — Columbus

-Scene75 — Dayton & Cincinnati area
+Scene75 — Dayton and Cincinnati

-Free & Budget-Friendly Indoor Play Options
+Free and Budget-Friendly Indoor Play Options

-When you need an outing that won’t wreck the wallet:
+When you need an outing that won’t wreck the wallet.

 Graeter’s — Lil’ Pints Playroom